Tied Links in various topological settings

 For the lens spaces $L(p, 1)$, it is a well known result that these spaces can be obtained from $S^3$ by surgery on the unknot with surgery coefficient $p$.
 Surgery along the unknot can be realized by considering first the complementary solid torus and then attaching to it a solid torus according to some homeomorphism on the boundary.
 Thus, a link in $L(p, 1)$ can be visualized as a mixed link in $S^3$, where the fixed part of the mixed link is just $\hat{I}_1$, the unknot, that represents the complementary solid torus in $S^3$.

 \bigbreak

-In this paper we study isotopy of tied (oriented) links in the above mentioned 3-manifolds, $X$, as well as tied braid equivalence via the concept of tied mixed links, tied mixed braids and tied mixed braid monoids.
-The paper is organized as follows: In \S~\ref{basics} we recall isotopy and braid equivalence in $X$ emphasizing on Alexander's and (geometric) Markov's theorems.
-We also recall the algebraic mixed braids $B_{g, n}$ in order to present the algebraic version of Markov's theorem.
+In this paper we study isotopy of tied (oriented) links in the above mentioned 3-manifolds, $M$, as well as tied braid equivalence via the concept of tied mixed links, tied mixed braids and tied mixed braid monoids.
+The paper is organized as follows: In \S~\ref{basics} we recall the knot theory of $M$, emphasizing on the analogue of the Alexander and the (geometric) Markov theorems.
+We also recall the algebraic mixed braids $B_{g, n}$ in order to present the algebraic version for braid equivalence in $M$.
 In \S~\ref{sectl} we present some basic results on tied links in $S^3$ (\cite{AJ1}) and ST (\cite{F}) that are necessary for the rest of the paper.
-In particular, we present the tied braid monoid of type A and of type B, we recall some properties and relations that ties satisfy, which lead to the analogue of Alexander's and Markov's theorems for tied links in $S^3$ (Theorems~\ref{alextls3} \& \ref{marktls3}) and ST (Theorems~\ref{alextlst} \& \ref{marktlst}).
+In particular, we present the tied braid monoid of type A and of type B, we recall some properties and relations that ties satisfy, which lead to the analogue of the Alexander and the Markov theorems for tied links in $S^3$ (Theorems~\ref{alextls3} \& \ref{marktls3}) and ST (Theorems~\ref{alextlst} \& \ref{marktlst}).